Outlander S3 Epi2 – Surrender

 ~Caitriona Balfe, Vanity Fair

-C: Didn’t see the point of the bagpipe when so little reaction from it.
+C: I didn’t see the point of the bagpipe, when so little reaction from it.

-V: Claire is always reminded of Jamie.
+V: She is always reminded of Jamie.
 We knew it would be that way looking at Bree all the time, but bagpipes on the sidewalk made my own heart ache for her!

 Episode Rating (1-5): 3.9- Shots

-We give this episode 3.9-shot but rounded it up to 4.
+We give this episode 3.9-shots but rounded it up to 4-shots.
 Overall, we enjoyed the episode, beautiful scenery, the character development and back story that wasn’t in the books.
-It was difficult to compress so much in a hour but it lays the foundations for the episodes that everyone is waiting on…Introduction of John Grey, Adult Fergus, Jaime in England and of course Claire coming back to Scotland.
+It was difficult to compress so much in a hour, but it lays the foundations for the episodes that everyone is waiting on…Introduction of John Grey, Adult Fergus, Jaime in England and of course Claire coming back to Scotland.

 The shooting of this episode was a little jarring for some of us, much like the S2 finale.
 The back and forth did not allow for some scenes to be developed fully.
 However, once we realized how they were shooting it, it became easier to understand why they made the choice to run parallel lives – the transition from Claire and Jamie feeling lost to both finding their purposes.
 We also liked the realism in the change in Fergus’s accent – French with a tinge of Scottish; though we disliked that his personality lost its charm.
 It could be that all he has been through and witnessed since the Battle of Culloden, has hardened him and made him grow up a bit faster than normal.